 Here are 5 tips for using your new Fujifilm GFX 100S camera.
 5 Tips for Fujifilm GFX 100S.
 DSLR Camera tips for new users of Fujifilm GFX100S.
 Five Tips & Tricks for using your new Fujifilm GFX 100S camera.

 Top 5 Fujifilm Camera Tips

 Set RAW Compression to 16-Bit LOSSLESS

-Now my first Fujifilm camera tips is designed to save you file space when shooting those large medium formats, RAW files.
+Now my first camera tip is designed to save you file space when shooting those large medium formats, RAW files.
 And that is to set your RAW recording to lossless 16-bit.
 The camera offers several different RAW compression options.
 And if you choose uncompressed 16-bit, each RAW file will be around 208 megabytes.

 However, if you set your RAW compression to 16-bit lossless, each RAW file now is only 140 megabytes.

 This is quite a savings and, technically, lossless compressed is lossless, right?
 I mean, meaning you should lose no quality whatsoever with your RAW file but you’ll have a much smaller file size.
 And this will allow you to get more shots on your SD card.